yanniSkawronski/dai-go/DAIGO.md

 ### Exit the server
 To exit the server, the client simply disconnects.
 The server then closes the client socket and updates the game, if any he was in.

+### Unknown Message

+On an unknown message, the server answers with an error.

+**Response**

+- `ERROR <code>` : an error occurred, the code is an integer among the following list:
+    - -1 - Unknown message received.